NGSolve/mylittlengsolve/README.rst

 This project is divided into 3 sections:

-The first should provide you with basic knowledge about NGSolve's classes and how to overload them or provide C++ utility functions, as well as export all that to python.
+The ref::`Basic Section<basics>` should provide you with knowledge about NGSolve's classes and how to overload them or provide C++ utility functions, as well as export all that to python.

 .. toctree::
    :caption: Basic